KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 # FRESH: a feature extraction and feature significance toolkit

 Feature extraction and selection are vital components of many machine-learning pipelines.
-Here we outline an implementation of the [FRESH (FeatuRe Extraction and Scalable Hypothesis testing) algorithm](https://arxiv.org/pdf/1610.07717v3.pdf).
+Here we outline an implementation of the [FRESH](https://arxiv.org/pdf/1610.07717v3.pdf) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm.
 This provides the opportunity to explore structured datasets in depth and to extract the most relevant features for predicting a target vector.

 Feature extraction at a basic level is the process by which from an initial dataset we build derived values/features which may be informative when passed to a machine learning algorithm.
 It allows for information which may be pertinent to the prediction of an attribute of the system under investigation to be extracted.
 This information is often easier to interpret than the time series in its raw form.
-It also offers the chance to apply less complex machine learning models to our data as the important trends in the data do not have to be extracted from the data within more complex models.
+It also offers the chance to apply less complex machine learning models to our data as the important trends in the data do not have to be extracted from the data via complex algorithms.

 Following feature extraction, statistical significance tests between the feature and target vectors can be applied.
 This is required as within the features extracted from the initial data there may only be a small subsection of features of importance.
-Once statistical tests have been completed to find the relevance of the features as a p-value the Benjamini-Hochberg-Yekutieli procedure is applied to set a threshold for the features which are deemed to be important.
+Once statistical tests have been completed to find the relevance of the features (in the form of a p-value) the Benjamini-Hochberg-Yekutieli procedure is applied to set a threshold for the features which are deemed to be important.

 The purpose of feature selection from the standpoint of improving the accuracy of a machine learning algorithm are as follows